saltstack/salt-enhancement-proposals/0009-salt-working-groups.md

 # Motivation
 [motivation]: #motivation

-Salt's first working groups will convene by mid of June 2019.
-In order to benefit the participants of current and future working group as well as those administering them, all the details of working group will be added as a README document in separate repo community.
+Salt's first working groups will convene by mid-June 2019.
+In order to benefit the participants of current and future working groups as well as those administering them, all working group details will be added as a README document in the repo `saltstack/community`.

 # Working Groups

 A Working Group is a small group of individuals who come together with a common goal and work towards achieving that goal within a predetermined amount of time.
-It’s an opportunity for Salt community to lead Salt projects and be part of the process in its entirety.
+It’s an opportunity for the Salt community to lead Salt projects and be part of the process in its entirety.

 ## Eligibility to participate

 Salt community members are eligible to be part of a working group.
 A community member is one who is interested in working on the Salt project exhibited by raising either 1 or more PR(s), issue(s) or SEP(s) (Salt Enhancement Proposal).

-In addition, working group applicant is a Subject Matter Expert (SME) in areas such as Windows, Cloud, Networking or SSH
+In addition, a working group applicant is a Subject Matter Expert (SME) in areas such as Windows, Cloud, Networking or SSH

 If you want to lead or be part of a different working group then the ones mentioned above, Salt would be happy to include that as part of initial working groups, provided salt receives enough interest from others to participate.